isneslab/mlsec-labs/README.md

 * **Lab 04: Sampling Bias**.
 In this exercise, you will see how training on apps from different marketplaces, how this affects results.

+The `datasets` folder contains simple datasets and the instruction to download a larger dataset based on the DREBIN (NDSS 2014) feature space.

 ## Tesseract Library

 In case you need to do time-aware evaluations with: